schell/varying/README.md

-                 -- We can accomplish this with recursion and the `andThen` -- combinator, which samples an event stream until it -- inhibits and then switches to a normal value stream (a -- varying value).
+                 -- We can accomplish this with recursion and the `andThen` -- combinator, which samples an event stream until it -- inhibits and then switches to a normal value stream (a -- value stream).
 Put succinctly, it disolves our events into -- values.
                  `andThen` tweenx